 In her practice, Dr. van Barneveld focuses on learners' experience by integrating evidence-based strategies.
 She has extensive experience in higher education online teaching and learning, with a substantive track record in supporting educational institutions in transforming learning environments from face-to-face to online and blended learning formats.
 Her areas of expertise also include instructional/learning design in educational and corporate contexts.
 Dr. van Barneveld serves on the Board of Directors for the Canadian Network for Innovation in Education (CNIE-RCIE).

 Dr. Foster is an early childhood education specialist with extensive experience in policy and program development.
-She holds an EdD in Educational Leadership and Policy Analysis from the University of Missouri- Columbia as well as certifications in TESOL for Very Young Learners, CELTA, Education Diplomacy, and Early Childhood Sustainable Development.
+She holds an EdD in Educational Leadership and Policy Analysis from the University of Missouri-Columbia, as well as certifications in TESOL for Very Young Learners, CELTA, Education Diplomacy, and Early Childhood Sustainable Development.
 She is also a former Fulbright Senior Scholar.
 Currently, she is serving as the Early Learning Program Manager at Mid-America Regional Council.
 Dr. Foster’s areas of expertise include Early Childhood policy, workforce development, teacher training, curriculum development, and advocacy.
-Moreover, Dr. Foster has also sat on numerous local, national, and international boards related to early childhood development and has advised several ministry offices regarding programs and policies which impact young children.
+Moreover, Dr. Foster has also sat on numerous local, national, and international boards related to early childhood development and has advised several ministry offices regarding programs and policies that impact young children.

 David Pickup is a librarian working as the information specialist for the Systematic Reviews team at Concordia University’s Centre for the Study of Learning and Performance (CLSP), as well as a member of the part-time faculty in the department of education.
 For the past eight years, he has also consulted with teams working on Campbell Collaboration systematic reviews, first as the trials search advisor for the Education Coordinating Group, and more recently consulting with the Disability Group.
 He routinely reviews the search strategies for Campbell Collaboration protocols and finished reviews.